Background pattern

 If you have chronic kidney problems, your doctor may decide to reduce your dose.
 There is not enough information to recommend the use of Xydalba in children with chronic kidney problems.

-If more Xydalba is administered than it should
+If you are given more Xydalba than you should

-Inform your doctor or nurse immediately if you think you may have received too much Xydalba.
+Tell your doctor or nurse immediately if you think you may have been given too much Xydalba.

 If you miss a dose of Xydalba

-Inform your doctor or nurse immediately if you are concerned that you may have missed the second dose.
+Tell your doctor or nurse immediately if you are concerned that you may miss the 2nd dose.

-• Changes in hearing ability.
-They have been reported as a side effect in asimilar medicine.
+• Changes in hearing.
+These have been reported with a similar medicine.
 The frequency is unknown.
 It is not possible to estimate the frequency from the available data.

 Talk to your doctor, pharmacist, or nurse if you have any of the following side effects: